nicholaslie90/GuitarCapoHelper/Readme.md

 Learned the tutorial from Barry Michael Doyle [here](https://www.youtube.com/channel/UCAo4vDfOoLoJkOMNZFjl1mA).

+## Privacy Policy

+This app will not store any data on any servers and it is completely offline.

 Download link in Google Play: (coming up)

 Download link the App Store: (coming up)